alexoreiro/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

-## README FILE

-## Project 0x07.
+# Project 0x07.
 Python - Test-driven development.

+## Learning objectives:

+Why Python programming is awesome

+Whats an interactive test

+Why tests are important

+How to write Docstrings to create tests

+How to write documentation for each module and function

+What are the basic option flags to create tests

+How to find edge cases

-Pre-requirements
+## Pre-requirements

 Python Scripts